ENG517/Procedure/BlanchetteW/Tracing_Bitmap_Images.md

 Note how I combined it as 1 paragraph, since it is covering the same material.
 -->

-[Image Tracer](https://www.figma.com/community/plugin/735707089415755407/image-tracer) is another solid option, though it does require at one-time licensing fee of $10.
-Find a comparison of these and a few other viable plug-ins below.

 | Plug-In            |   Paid                |   Pros           |  Cons           |
 |-------------|---------------------|--------------|-------------|
 | Vectorizer (Image Tracer)      |         N            | Supports expansive range of colors, lines are accurate             |    Software occasionally needs restarting        |